seanpor/phoslam/README.md

 # Output description

 TO DO, including a detailed description of each parameter output with the units involved.

+I also need to remove the dependancy on `plyr` since I have in some places replaced it with `dplyr` which is better and faster!

 ### Output Params
   - **Bowes.A** - Bowes model A parameter